Selling pewter on the internet

 Reproductions, fakes and forgeries

 You need to be aware that there are reproductions of older styles around.
+Some of these were produced in the 1930s when there was an oak and pewter revivial.
 Whilst most were not intended originally to deceive, with time they may have gained a patination that makes them look older than they are.
 Regretfully, some reproductions were deliberately ‘antiqued’ to enhance their potential value.